 - Wolf's Rain is all about how the wolves are supposed to find a lost Paradise available only to them as an increasingly devastated world comes ever closer to the point where it can no longer sustain life.
 Many of nobles aren't content with the idea of being barred from Paradise, and have attempted to either find a way to enter it or create a faux one for themselves where they can live forever, as Sorcerous Overlord Lady Jaguara attempts to do.

-- "The Spiritual Switchboard" in Freejack, a computer system that allows the rich to maintain their minds alive after death.
+- Freejack: "The Spiritual Switchboard", a computer system that allows the rich to maintain their minds alive after death.
 The catch is that the system can only support them for a few days at most, so these rich men have increasingly turned to pulling a Grand Theft Me and putting their minds into new bodies.

-- A variant in Immortality, Inc. by Robert Sheckley.
-The afterlife is natural, but getting your soul there intact is a Million-to-One Chance without an expensive technological procedure.
+- Immortality, Inc.: The afterlife is natural, but getting your soul there intact is a Million-to-One Chance without an expensive technological procedure.

 - Neuromancer has the technology to store Virtual Ghosts on ROM drives, but they can't remember anything new since it's Read-Only.
 The titular AI was designed to create fully sentient simulations of dead humans and run elaborate virtual realities for them.
 In contrast to the brief sims other AIs might run for hackers they're willing to let live.